thotenn/phx.chat/README.md

 # ChatPhoenix Application

-This README provides instructions on how to set up and run the RealTime Chat application on your local machine.
+This README provides instructions on how to set up and run the RealTimeChat application on your local machine.

 ## Prerequisites